ActiveSolution/active-lab-iac2022/labs/bicep.md

  }
 ```

+> **Note**
+>
-> **Note**: Setting the app service identity as the AAD admin for the SQL Server is obviously not a best practice, but is done here for simplicity.
+>  Setting the app service identity as the AAD admin for the SQL Server is obviously not a best practice, but is done here for simplicity.

 Finally, to make sure that the traffic between the app service and the database is allowed through, we need to add a firewall rule to the SQL Server resource that allows all traffic coming from within Azure: